 A router is defined as a device that selects the best path for a data packet.
 It is located at any gateway (where one network meets another) further It is a part of a network switch.

-Its forwards data packets from one network to another based on the address of the destination network in the incoming packet and an internal routing table.
-It’s also, determines which port (line) to send out the packet (ports typically connect to Ethernet cables).
+Its forward data packets from one network to another based on the address of the destination network in the incoming packet and an internal routing table.
+It’s also; determines which port (line) to send out the packet (ports typically connect to Ethernet cables).
 Routers also require packets formatted in a routable protocol.
 The global standard being TCP/IP, or simply “IP.”
 Routers operate at Layer 3 (network layer) of the OSI model and it uses the destination IP address in a data packet to determine where to forward the packet.
 Router store IP address in Routing table and maintain address on its own.